History of Bareilly: Establishment of Rohilkhand

-In 1623 two Afghan brothers of the Barech tribe, Shah Alam and Husain Khan, settled in the region, bringing with them many other Pashtun settlers.
+In 1623 two Afghan brothers of the Barech tribe, Shah Alam and Husain Khan, settled in the region, bringing with them multiple other Pashtun settlers.
 It was with the immigration of Daud Khan, an Afghan (who originally hails from Roh in Afghanistan) in the region that the Afghan Rohillas had come into prominence.
 His adopted son Ali Muhammad Khan succeeded in carving out an estate for himself in the district with his headquarters in the region.
 He was ultimately made the lawful governor of Kateher by the Mughal emperor Aurangzeb Alamgir (ruled 1658–1707), and the region was henceforth called "the land of the Ruhelas."
-Eventually after the end of the Mughal Empire many Pathans migrated from 'Rohilkhand'.
+Eventually after the end of the Mughal Empire multiple Pathans migrated from 'Rohilkhand'.

 Bareilly as a ruined city became crowded with unemployed, restless Rohilla Pathans (Afghans or Pashtuns).
-Many urban cities in Uttar Pradesh were experiencing economic stagnation and poverty.
+Multiple urban cities in Uttar Pradesh were experiencing economic stagnation and poverty.
 Naturally, this led to heavy migration overseas to Suriname and Guyana.

 Meanwhile, Ali Muhammad Khan (1737–1749), grandson of Shah Alam, captured the city of Bareilly and made it his capital, later uniting the Rohillas to form the 'State of Rohilkhand', between 1707 and 1720, making Bareilly his capital.
 He rapidly rose to power and got confirmed in possession of the lands he had seized.

 According to 1901 census of India, the total Pathan population in Bareilly District was 40,779, out of a total population of 1,090,117.
 Their principal clans were the Yusafzais, Ghoris, Lodis, Ghilzai, Barech, Marwat, Durrani, Tanoli, Tarin, Kakar, Khattak, Afridi and Baqarzai.
 Other important cities were Rampur, Shahjahanpur, Badaun, and others.